IMMERSIVE DESIGN THEORY - "THE MAGIC THRESHOLD".

 At the first point of exposure: A themed advertisement, an in-world website, or a cryptic booking platform can set the tone.
 This early threshold gives you more narrative real estate but requires total commitment to tone and detail from the outset.

 At the venue entrance: The shift begins as they approach your location.
-Perhaps the real world gradually falls away—street noise replaced by ambient sound design, actors begin to appear, lighting shifts.
+Perhaps the real world gradually falls away as street noise replaced by ambient sound design, actors begin to appear, lighting shifts.

 At the final step before entry: The threshold becomes a clear, hard line.
 A curtain, a door, a blackout.
 One moment, they are an audience.
 The next, they are participants.